-(1) The Supreme Administrative Court shall exercise supreme judicial oversight as to the precise and equal application of the law in administrative justice.

-(2) The Supreme Administrative Court shall rule on all challenges to the legality of acts of the Council of Ministers and the individual ministers, and of other acts established by law.
+- (1) The Supreme Administrative Court shall exercise supreme judicial oversight as to the precise and equal application of the law in administrative justice. - (2) The Supreme Administrative Court shall rule on all challenges to the legality of acts of the Council of Ministers and the ministers, and any other acts envisaged by the law.

-(1) The structure of the prosecution office shall correspond to that of the courts.

-(2) The Prosecutor General shall oversee the legality and provide methodological guidance to all other prosecutors.
+- (1) The structure of the prosecution office shall correspond to that of the courts. - (2) The Prosecutor General shall oversee the legality and provide methodological guidance to all other prosecutors.